Gurkirat164/Discord-Minecraft-Link-Bot/README.md

 ## Usage

+### Initial Setup

+1. **Set Status Channel**: Run `/setchannel` in any channel where you want status updates
+   - The bot will send an initial status embed
+   - This channel will be saved and auto-updated every 5 minutes

 ### Commands

 Once the bot is online in your server:

 - **`/ping`** - Test bot responsiveness and check API latency
 - **`/mcstatus`** - Manually check server status (Admin only)
+- **`/setchannel`** - Configure current channel for status updates (Admin only)
+  - Can be used in multiple channels across different servers
+  - Each channel maintains its own status message
-- **`/update`** - Force immediate status update (Admin only)
+- **`/update`** - Force immediate status update in all configured channels (Admin only)
+  - Bypasses the 5-minute cooldown
+  - Updates all channels at once

 ### Auto-Updates

-The bot automatically updates the server status embed every 5 minutes in the configured status channel.
+The bot automatically updates the server status embed every 5 minutes in all configured channels.
 The same message is edited to avoid spam.
+If a status message is deleted, the bot will automatically send a new one.

 ### Peak Players